Piano Lessons FAQs Marbella

 How much should I practice the piano?

 Beginners benefit from 15–30 minutes of daily practice.
 Intermediate players typically aim for 45–60 minutes.
-Consistency matters more than total duration.
+Consistency matters more than doing long sessions occasionally.

 Do I need to own a piano to take lessons?

 Yes.
 Regular home practice is essential.
-A digital piano with weighted keys is a suitable starting option if an acoustic piano is not available.
+A digital piano with 88 weighted keys from brands like Yamaha or Roland is suitable starting option if an acoustic piano is not available.

 How often should I take lessons and practice?